Journal of Evaluation in Clinical Practice

 Systeme International (SI) units should be used, as given in Units, Symbols and Abbreviations (4th edition, 1988), published by the Royal Society of Medicine Services Ltd, 1 Wimpole Street, London W1M 8AE, UK.
 Other abbreviations should be used sparingly and only if a lengthy name or expression is repeated throughout the text.
 Spelling should conform to that used in the The Concise Oxford Dictionary, published by Oxford University Press.
 Authors should strenuously avoid the use of jargon or obscure technical terms.

-These should be in the Vancouver style.
+These should be in the AMA (American Medical Association) Reference Style.
 References should be numbered sequentially as they occur in the text and identified in the main text by numbers in bracket before the punctuation.
 The reference list should be prepared on a separate sheet from the main text, and references should be listed numerically.
 The following are examples of the style.
-Where there more than ten authors, the first three should be listed followed by et al. If there are ten or fewer authors then all should be listed.
-Journal titles should not be abbreviated.
-Do not use opcit. etc.

 Work that has not been accepted for publication and personal communications should not appear in the reference list, but may be referred to in the text (e.g. A. Author, unpubl. observ.; A.N.
 Other, pers comm.).
 The editor and publisher recommend that citation of online published papers and other material should be done via a DOI (digital object identifier), which all repuatable online published material should have - see http://www.doi.org/ for more information.
 If an author cites anything which does not have a DOI they run the risk of the cited material not being traceable.
 It is the authors responsibility to obtain permission from colleagues to include their work as a personal communication.
 A letter of permission should accompany the manuscript.